JustinPatenaude/balticathletics/brands/ppe.md

   #### **BPW MASK ONLINE LINKS:**

-  2 ply masks, 1 ply gaiters - Microbial resistant and moisture-wicking material and a 100% cotton liner, personalization for no additional charge, **5 weeks production time**
+  2 ply masks, 1 ply gaiters - Microbial resistant and moisture-wicking material and a 100% cotton liner, personalization for no additional charge, **5 weeks production time, minimum of 50**

   [Face Mask - Adjustable - Over the Ear Design](http://www.balticathletics.sublimateduniforms.online/index.php?route=product/product&product_id=1040) - Adjustable rubber gaskets on each elastic makes these masks a true "one size fits all" from a head sizing perspective and ensures a custom and comfortable fit for all wearers.